 Workarounds:

-It’s likely that the error is caused due to a minor mistake on your part.
-So, before you dabble into executing the other solutions, try ensuring the following elements:
+It’s likely that the error is caused by a minor mistake on your part.
+So, before you delve into executing the other solutions, try ensuring the following elements:

-- Disable Airplane mode (if applicable) – Make sure that your airplane mode is not turned on.
-A device’s airplane mode disables all communication functions, including Wi-Fi, mobile data, and Bluetooth.
-This mode is meant to be used during flights in order to avoid interference with the plane’s communication systems.
+- Disable Airplane Mode (if applicable) – Ensure that your Airplane Mode is not turned on.
+A device’s Airplane Mode disables all communication functions, including Wi-Fi, mobile data, and Bluetooth.
+This mode is designed for use during flights to avoid interference with the plane’s communication systems.

-- Restart your router/modem – Restarting your internet router/modem could also fix this error but if the error continues, then follow the other mentioned solutions that are given below.
+- Restart your router/modem – Restarting your internet router/modem could also fix this error, but if the error persists, then follow the other solutions mentioned below.

 Solution 1: Ensure that the wireless adapter is enabled.

-If your Wireless adapter is disabled, the WLAN configuration service won’t be able to communicate with the driver to set it up.
-The wireless adapter can be enabled by performing the following steps:
+If your wireless adapter is disabled, the WLAN configuration service will not be able to communicate with the driver to set it up.
+You can enable the wireless adapter by performing the following steps:

 - Press the “Win + X” keys and in the menu click Device Manager.